AI Music Education

 The Gap

-No tool, platform, or course currently occupies the position of “learn electronic music production with AI.”
-That position is open.
+From what I have found so far, I have not seen a tool, platform, or course that clearly occupies the position of “learn electronic music production with AI.”

 The gap sits at the intersection of three capabilities that do not yet exist together: a structured curriculum designed specifically for electronic music production (not adapted from piano or guitar pedagogy), production ear training that develops the ability to hear what a mix needs, and AI guidance that can operate in the context of what a learner is actually building.

 I also believe there is an adjacent opportunity in audio analysis.
 An electronic music analysis tool that takes an MP3 as input and returns structured analysis of arrangement, frequency balance, dynamics, and production techniques.
-I have not found anything similar that exists today.
-That tool alone would address the “no playing along” barrier by giving learners a way to study the productions they admire in a structured, repeatable way.
+I have not found an equivalent yet, though this is the kind of claim that can change quickly.
+That kind of tool would address the “no playing along” barrier by giving learners a way to study the productions they admire in a structured, repeatable way.

 Why Me

 This is not a startup pitch.
 It is a statement of intersection.
 I have spent 30 years producing electronic music.
 I have organized the Pittsburgh Ableton User Group for over a decade and maintain a direct relationship with Ableton's international team.
 I am completing an MS in UX with formal training in research methods, usability evaluation, and interaction design.
-And I have built and operate a multi-agent AI system that runs autonomously in production.
+And I have built and operate an AI system used in daily work, with bounded autonomy and overnight automation.

 Each of those facts matters independently.
-Together, they describe a perspective that I do not think anyone else currently holds.
+Together, they give me a perspective that is still fairly uncommon in this space.
 The production experience means I understand the domain from the inside, not as a researcher observing it.
 The PAUG leadership means I have watched hundreds of people at every skill level try to learn this craft.
 The UX training means I know how to study those learners systematically.
 The AI systems experience means I understand what AI can and cannot do today, not in theory but in daily practice.

 Next Steps